How to Make Business Decisions for a Wonderful Life

 Read more from Sandy here.

 Sandy Hubbard has been author and contributor at Print Media Centr since 2011.
-She is a Marketing Strategist and Business Growth Advisor who consults with owners of print and media businesses of all sizes.
+She is a Marketing Strategist and Business Growth Advisor who consults with privately owned print and media businesses of all sizes.
 Sandy guides clients in building visibility and increasing sales using solid techniques and a proven system.

 %alt%